-- Resident information, - Time frame including start date for the remediation and projected end date, - o Coach and/or Supervisor information, - Reasons for the remediation, - Goals, objectives, and competencies that must be achieved to constitute a successful remediation, - Clear learning strategies for each of the goals, objectives, and competencies, - Measures, tools, and resources that will be used to ensure that the goals, objectives, and competencies have been met at each stage as well as at the end point, - Monitoring processes, including frequency and form of the meetings and feedback given to the resident, - A clear statement as to the consequences of either successfully achieving the goals, objectives and competencies of the remediation (i.e. reinstated into the program with or without an extension of residency) or an unsuccessful remediation (ie. the RPC may recommend a further period or extension of remediation or that the resident be placed on probation) - $\circ~$ A record of the approvals and oversight by the RPC. - Final Outcome
+- Resident information, - Time frame including start date for the remediation and projected end date, - Coach and/or Supervisor information, - o Reasons for the remediation, - Goals, objectives, EPAs and competencies that must be achieved to constitute a successful remediation, - Clear learning strategies for each of the goals, objectives, and competencies, - Measures, tools, and resources that will be used to ensure that the goals, objectives, and competencies have been met at each stage as well as at the end point, - Monitoring processes, including frequency and form of the meetings and feedback given to the resident, - A clear statement as to the consequences of either successfully achieving the goals, objectives and competencies of the remediation (i.e. reinstated into the program with or without an extension of residency) or an unsuccessful remediation (ie. the RPC may recommend a further period or extension of remediation or that the resident be placed on probation) - A record of the approvals and oversight by the RPC.

+Final Outcome

-The outcome of the remediation must be communicated in writing within fifteen (15) working days of the conclusion of the remediation and include the following information:
+The outcome of the remediation must be communicated in writing by the RPC or designated subcommittee to the resident within fifteen (15) working days of the conclusion of the remediation and include the following information:

-- The dates of the remediation period - Final outcome and consequences of the remediation period - 4.2.2.3 Remediation Outcomes and Consequences
+- o The dates of the remediation period - o Final outcome and consequences of the remediation period

+4.2.2.3 Remediation Outcomes and Consequences